 The Cast Iron

-Another popular winter plant is the Parlour Palm.
-This plant became extremely popular in the 1800s because it thrived in low lighting.
+Another popular winter plant is the Parlour Palm (Chamaedorea) This plant became extremely popular in the 1800s because it thrived in low lighting.
 Back then, pollution blocked out the sun and Victorian homes had small windows.
-It also helped to purify the air, but I’m not sure the Vicotrians knew this at the time.
+It also helped to purify the air, but I’m not sure the Victorian's knew this at the time.

 The snake plant

-is also a very resilient, low-maintenance plant.
+(Sansevieria) is also a very resilient, low-maintenance plant.
 Snake plants will be happy in low-light conditions and withstand low humidity levels.
-It only needs watering every 4-6 week - perfect for the forgetful waterer.
+It only needs watering every 4-6 weeks - perfect for the forgetful waterer.

 It’s not all doom and gloom